nuxt/nuxt/docs/3.api/3.utils/set-page-layout.md

 ---
-description: setPageLayout allows you to dynamically change the layout of a page.
+description: setPageLayout allows you to change the layout of a page dynamically.
 ---
 # `setPageLayout`

-`setPageLayout` allows you to dynamically change the layout of a page.
-It relies on access to the Nuxt context and can only be called within components' setup functions, plugins, and route middleware.
+`setPageLayout` allows you to change the layout of a page dynamically.
+It relies on access to the Nuxt context and is callable only within components' setup functions, plugins, and route middleware.

 ```ts
 export default defineNuxtRouteMiddleware((to) => {